Azure/Azure-Sentinel/Playbooks/ProofpointTAP/Playbooks/ProofpointTAP-AddForensicsInfoToIncident/readme.md

 2. ProofpointTAP API credentials are required.
 Refer to ProofpointTAP Custom Connector documentation.

 ### Deployment instructions
-1. Deploy the playbook by clicking on "Deploy to Azure" button.
-This will take you to deplyoing an ARM Template wizard.
+1. To deploy the Playbook, click the Deploy to Azure button.
+This will launch the ARM Template deployment wizard.
 2. Fill in the required paramteres:
     * Playbook Name: Enter the playbook name here